rohitbhamidi/singlestore-indexed-ann/readme.md

 ## Contents

-1. **appendix.sql**: This SQL script is dedicated to generating 160,000,000 vectors in a table in SingleStore.
+1. **appendix.sql**: This SQL script is dedicated to generating 160,000,000 mock vectors in a table in SingleStore.
 It includes the definition of helper functions for generating a random, normalized, 1536-dimensional vector, which corresponds to the dimensionality of OpenAI embeddings from `text-ada-002`.
-The script also contains the code for creating a table `vecs` and inserting generated vectors into it.
-Additionally, it outlines the process of loading Wikipedia video game data from an open AWS S3 bucket into the same table.
+The script also contains the code for creating a table `vecs` and inserting the mock vectors into it.
+These are the mock vectors that we will use to simulate the expected 160,000,000 paragraphs in Wikipedia.
+Additionally, it outlines the process of loading Wikipedia video game paragraphs and embeddings from an open AWS S3 bucket into the same table.

 2. **s2_openai_info.py**: A Python script containing configurations for connecting to a database and OpenAI services.
 It includes placeholders for an API key, embedding model, GPT model, database username, password, connection string, port, and database name.